EOSIO/welcome/docs/30_getting-started-guide/index.md

 link_text: "Getting Started Guide"
 ---

 The EOSIO _Getting Started Guide_ provides guided instructions on how to set up your local development environment.
 These instructions installs the EOSIO software components and other related dependencies for the EOSIO platform.
-This setup is an efficient and convinient method to onboard the EOSIO development ecosystem.
+This setup is an efficient and convenient method to onboard the EOSIO development ecosystem.
 Subsequently, you become acquainted with the smart contracts development workflow in a local environment.

 # Set Up Local Development Environment
 As a developer, begin with setting up your [local development environment](20_local-development-environment) that involves satisfying system requirements, installing OS-specific EOSIO binaries, and creating test blockchain accounts.
 Once the local development environment is set up, you can progress to smart contracts development workflow.